 Stevenson is a Harvard law grad who has dedicated his life to defending the unjustly accused.
 This quasi-memoir describes some of his most memorable and tragic cases.
 Stevenson is the founder of the Equal Justice Initiative, headquartered in Montgomery, Alabama.
 Most of his work is centered in the South, so race unfortunately plays a significant role in many of his cases.
 The book also recounts important cases he has won at the Supreme Court, including Miller v.
 Alabama, which established that the Constitution’s prohibition against cruel and unusual punishment forbids the mandatory sentencing of life in prison without the possibility of parole for juvenile homicide offenders.
 On top of being a riveting read, Just Mercy is another reminder that our justice system is severely broken.
 Actor Michael B. Jordan is now attached to the forthcoming movie, which will hopefully bring more attention to Stevenson’s incredible work.

-Confessions of a Tax Collector: One Man’s Tour of Duty
+Confessions of a Tax Collector: One Man’s Tour of Duty inside the IRS

 by Richard Yancey

 Now a successful writer of popular young adult fiction, Yancey was once a tax collector at the IRS.
 He had the worst job of all: to actually seize the assets of those deficient in their taxes.
 Yancey humorously, if not somewhat disturbingly, describes the soullessness of the life of a bureaucrat with the job of “feeding the beast,” in the words of Culpepper, Yancey’s colorful if slightly deranged training officer.
 Culpepper tells Yancey that his government-granted power makes him a “f***ing demigod,” and Yancey starts to believe it.
 A very entertaining read for anyone, but particularly for those interested in the sociology and psychology of the state.